 Low income families in southern Missouri may be able to get help from Catholic Charities.
-The organization provides assistance to the less fortunate and struggling individuals in the counties of Christian, Jasper, and surrounding areas, including the city of Springfield.
+The organization provides assistance to the less fortunate and struggling individuals in the 39 most southern counties of the state, including Christian, Jasper, and surrounding areas, including the city of Springfield.
 In total almost 40 different counties are supported by this particular location.

 The Catholic Charity programs in Missouri are very extensive.
-A number of housing, employment and health programs are administered.
-Case managers help individuals move from homelessness to independence and a new, stable home.
-Other resources available at the Springfield regional Catholic Charities includes information on employment programs, emergency assistance and ongoing financial stability.
+A number of housing programs are administered.
+Case managers help individuals move from homelessness to independence, stability and a new, stable home.

 Catholic Charities may be arguably the most comprehensive housing counseling organization in the Springfield Missouri region.
 Hundreds of local families and people from nearby counties such as Dallas and Webster receive guidance and support every year.
-People can be directed to rental assistance programs, housing vouchers, or local shelters.
+People can be directed to rental assistance programs as well as other forms of support..
 However, very importantly, services will assist individuals with regaining self-sufficiency.

 The agency also covers a wide range of territory.
 For examples, the Catholic Charity Diocese of Springfield-Cape Girardeau includes almost 40 counties.
 The charity helps the low income in the entire southern tier of Missouri, from Illinois/Kentucky/Tennessee border in the east to the Oklahoma/Kansas border on the west.
 Examples of counties supported include Christian, Dallas, Jasper, Greene, Polk and Webster.
 Some of the main offices are listed below.